wangsiyang68/quartz/content/Computer Vision/Convolutional Neural Networks.md

 	3. Solves the vanishing gradient because it can skip the few layers (residual) during backprop, where usually gradients vanish after it multiply with the differentials.
 Provides another path for gradients to backprop
 5. Batch Normalization
 	1. Note that it is not an optimization layer
+	2. Reduce covariate shift
+		1. The phenomenon where he distribution of input features change over time during training
-	2. When the features are not normalized, a small change in one of the feature will may result in a large change in another, resulting in greater loss
+	3. When the features are not normalized, a small change in one of the feature will may result in a large change in another, resulting in greater loss
-	3. In each mini batch during training, compute the mean and standard deviation across all feature
+	4. In each mini batch during training, compute the mean and standard deviation across all feature
 6. Dropout layers
 	1. Carry the
 	2. Works because reduce co-adaptation: Neurons becoming overly dependent on the specific patterns of activity in other neurons, resulting in inability to generalize to new data